Netherlands Reformed Congregations: Before emigration to North America

 This church originated in the 1834 Dutch Reformed Church split, when a small group in the Netherlands called the Reformed Congregations (Gereformeerde Gemeenten) broke away from the state church.

 Emigration to North America

 Distancing themselves from their fellow secessionists of Albertus van Raalte and his associates Cornelius Vander Meulen and Hendrik Scholte due to doctrinal disputes, they led their own emigration first to South Holland, Illinois, in 1865 and then to Grand Rapids, Michigan, in 1870.

 Post emigration

 1972 status

 In 1972, there were fourteen Netherlands Reformed Congregations in the United States, most still conducting their services half in Dutch and half in English, with over five thousand members.

 1993 church split

-In 1993, there was a split in the Netherlands Reformed Congregations resulting in a new denomination by Joel Beeke called the Heritage Netherlands Reformed Congregations, which was renamed the Heritage Reformed Congregations in 2005.
-The two denominations, although split, continue to co-operate with the running of schools founded by the NRC.
+In 1993, there was a split in the Netherlands Reformed Congregations, resulting in a new denomination named the Heritage Netherlands Reformed Congregations (renamed the Heritage Reformed Congregations in 2003).

-As of 2008, the Heritage Reformed Congregations has five churches in the United States and five in Canada.
-The denomination is one of the "governing denominations" of the Puritan Reformed Theological Seminary.

 Current status

 In 2001, there were 26 churches and 9,395 members in Canada and the United States.
 In 2016, the church has 27 congregations and 11,172 members.
 Currently, there are three Classis.
 In Bolivia, there are congregations in Rincon, Santa Cruz and Loma Alta.